Presbyterian Burying Ground: 1909 demolition

 Ashley M. Gould, sitting as Associate Justice in Equity Court No. 2 of the Supreme Court of the District of Columba on January 20, 1908.

 The outcome of Charles A. Beatty et al. vs. Trustees of the Presbyterian Congregation of Georgetown is not known.
 It is unclear whether the Beatty heirs won their suit, whether the city won its condemnation effort, or whether the heirs lost their suit and the church sold the property.
 (Note: Historians Paul Sluby, Sr. and Stanton L. Wormley do not mention the lawsuit.
 They claim that the city purchased the land from the church trustees, but provide no documentation of this claim.)
 However, on September 29, 1908, the City Commissioners recommended the purchase of the Presbyterian Burying Ground for $32,000.
 Some time in late June or early July 1909, the sale finally was consummated for $30,000.
 The city paid $20,000, while private donations came up with the remaining $10,000.

 During preparation of the area for conversion to a playground, 30 more bodies were uncovered.
 These were sent to an undertaker for cremation and burial.
 But more than 2,000 corpses remained buried at the site.
 Noted D.C. historian John Proctor Clagett claimed in 1942 that most of the bodies near 34th Street NW had probably all been removed, but the central, southern, and southeastern portions remained untouched.
-The total cost of the Georgetown Municipal Playground (now named Volta Park) was cost playground $35,000, of which $30,000 was needed for the land and $5,000 for equipment.
+The total cost of the Georgetown Municipal Playground (now named Volta Park) was $35,000, of which $30,000 was needed for the land and $5,000 for equipment.
 The new playground opened on October 30, 1909, and proved immediately popular.